Frederick Law Olmsted, 1870

 A changed City, a rediscovered Park

-For many New Yorkers right now, Central Park and the City’s other open spaces are more valuable and meaningful than ever.
+For many New Yorkers, Central Park and the City’s other open spaces are more valuable and meaningful than ever.
 Central Park was certainly beloved and well-used before this public health crisis.
 A visit to the Park for those living in surrounding neighborhoods was a daily activity, to stroll, walk a dog, or visit playgrounds; for others throughout the City, a weekend excursion; and for many from out of town, Central Park is one of New York’s most popular destinations.
-But now, Central Park and other parks throughout the City are the only places New Yorkers can truly escape—from our homes, the relentless news cycle, and our all-consuming worry.
+But in light of the ongoing pandemic, Central Park and other parks throughout the City are the only places New Yorkers can truly escape—from our homes, the relentless news cycle, and our all-consuming worry.

 In the press, social media, and casual conversations, those who have been visiting Central Park lately have described it as a “haven,” an “oasis,” and a “sanctuary.”
 People are finding solace in watching spring unfold, taking long walks, gazing at reflections on water, reading on benches, or studying the activity of birds.
-Being in Central Park these days is also remarkable because it provides a sense of community—the loss of which is one of the most profound challenges during this time of quarantine.
+Being in Central Park is also remarkable because it provides a sense of community—the loss of which was one of the most profound challenges when the City shut down.
 In Central Park, there is enough room for social distancing while still being with other people.
 We can be alone together.